Academic Coursework and Prerequisite Experience

 - 6 Semester Hours of English Composition

 Since these courses best predict performance in the biological sciences of the dental curriculum, applicants are expected to undertake a challenging curriculum, to achieve superior grades and that prerequisite coursework be no older than 10 years.
 All admission requirements must be completed by June 30 of the desired year of matriculation.
 Applicants will not be admitted with unabsolved conditions or unabsolved failures.
 The Committee on Dental Recruitment and Admissions reserves the right to modify the prerequisites when additional courses are necessary to improve an applicant's preparation for dental school and all prerequisites must receive a passing grade of "C" or higher.
+A "C-" will not be accepted.
 Admission requirements are subject to change without prior notice.

 Academic transcripts should NOT be sent directly to the University of Maryland, unless specifically requested by the Office of Admissions.

 The University of Maryland, Baltimore is the founding campus of the University System of Maryland.

 620 W. Lexington St., Baltimore, MD 21201 | 410-706-3100

 © 2012-2013 University of Maryland, Baltimore.
 All rights reserved.